 With a view to ’empowering through knowledge’, the European Parliamentary Research Service (EPRS) has recently compiled and is now issuing comprehensive rolling check-lists of important, but otherwise largely inaccessible, material relating to various aspects of the EU law-making and policy cycles.
 Designed to assist Members and parliamentary committees in the exercise of effective scrutiny and oversight of the executive, and updated on a regularly updated basis, these check-lists so far cover the following seven horizontal topics:

-The first four of these check-lists are produced by the Policy Cycle Unit and the last two by the European Council Oversight Unit, both within the Directorate for Impact Assessment and European Added Value of EPRS.
+The first five of these check-lists are produced by the Policy Cycle Unit and the last three by the European Council Oversight Unit, both within the Directorate for Impact Assessment and European Added Value of EPRS.

-Cumulatively, these seven check-lists already amount to about a thousand pages of often interactive text.
+Cumulatively, these eight check-lists already amount to about a thousand pages of often interactive text.

 A rolling check-list of review clauses in EU legislation, first published in August 2014, which provides parliamentary committees, for the first time, with a structured overview, by subject area and individual legislative act, of such clauses and the timelines for up-coming reviews and other reporting provisions in EU law.
 The first edition covered almost all legislative acts adopted during the Parliament’s seventh term (2009-14).
 The second and third editions (June and December 2015) now encompass, in addition, legislative acts adopted both during the current five-year term (2014-19) and during the sixth term (2004-09).